danluca/teen-lightfx/README.md

 Each light effect is encapsulated in a subclass of a base abstract class that defines the API.
 At bootstrap, each effect auto-registers itself into the global light effects registry in order to make itself available.

+A web server allows configuration from within the **local network**.
+Note the server is single-threaded, rather simple and lacking security protections.
+Hence, it is (very) wise to restrict the server user access to the local network only.

 ### Multi-threading
 Several dedicated threads are defined in the system:
 * Main thread runs the Web Server